Drip Irrigation is the New Normal

 Popup sprinklers are fantastic for irrigating lawns,

-but they're rubbish for ornamental beds.
+but they're often rubbish for ornamental beds.

 Popup Sprinklers